-5.5.6 Archive Collection System
+5.5.6 Archive Collection System (internal or external)

-The archive data collection system is internal system of Certum.
-The exception to this rule are the archives kept by Registration Points associated with Certum.
+The archive data collection system is an internal system of Certum.
+The exception to this rule is the archives kept by Registration Points associated with Certum.
 The data in external files must be kept primarily for the purpose of the audits carried out by Certum or entity designated by Certum.